This article explains the rules surrounding garden maintenance in socially rented properties.

 ✔️ Residents can opt to be present or provide access via a secure key exchange point.

-✔️ Residents are kept updated during the repair process.
+✔️ Residents are kept updated during the process.

 ✔️ All work is inspected, approved, and backed by a 12-month warranty from EVO.

-But we can also provide you with a wealth of data on your properties.
+But we can also provide you with data on your rental properties.
 This includes which properties have gardens, what they are like and what features they have.
-We also collect and store data on each job completed.
+We also collect and store data on jobs completed.

 This detailed information enables better planning and decision-making.

-Get in touch today to learn how EVO can assist in maintaining your properties effectively.
+Get in touch to learn how EVO effectively maintains your rental properties and communal areas.

 PHOTO BY EVO